How to apply to University via UCAS

 Note, you can only write one Personal Statement for your UCAS application, so you'll need to make sure it covers the reasons why you want to study each course if you're applying for different ones.

-You have 4000 characters, or 47 lines, available to fill here.
+It's got to be at least 1,000 characters long - but you have up to 4000 characters/47 lines, available to fill here.
 That may sound like a lot but you'll soon find yourself close to the cut-off once you've covered everything you want to show off about yourself.
 Here are some ideas on things to include:

 - Relevant experiences from work or school